Strategize. Influence. Win.

 Also, the characters provided us with neutral labels for people’s attitudes towards change.
 For example, a leader can now capture someone’s lack of commitment by saying: ‘We have a Nick Duran here’.
 The people working on the change will know exactly what that leader means – and, more importantly, what to do about it.

-Thanks to the common language and the tools we acquired through STEP UP!™, we work better together and drive change more effectively throughout TSSA.
+Thanks to the common language and the tools we acquired through the STEP UP!™ game, we work better together and drive change more effectively throughout the organization.

 — Senior executive responsible for strategy & change at a mid-size client organization

 When I first participated in the STEP UP!™ Game at a Board of Directors retreat, I knew this would be something that the leadership team of my company could benefit from.